-Cost of living crisis - the rate of inflation poses a risk to the School which we are monitoring carefully.
+Inflationary Costs - the rate of inflation poses a risk to the school which we are monitoring carefully.
 The immediate threat from energy costs has been mitigated with a new electricity contract for 3 years commencing 01 September 2022 set at £0.30 per KW.
 The risk of all costs increasing, in particular staff pay rises, without core funding being increased to reflect this is a significant risk.
+The DfE income increase has not been sufficient to cover recent teacher pay rises.
 We also risk staff leaving due to lower than inflation pay rises leading to dissatisfaction.